TheMarlboroMan/animation_editor/README.md

 # animation_editor

 ## TODO:
-- main controller
-	- display animations as vertical_list [name, total time, preview]
-		- the preview, how will it resize as to not collide with the others?
-			- it will calculate how to resize the highest frame of each animation to the static list height (run through the frame list, get the highest and calculate a factor.
-				- and it will reload each time the list changes, of course.
-	- color in red animations whose id is repeated!
-	- rename animation
-	- change animation id [the number]
-		- check if it does not exist...
-- preview controller
-	- shows on top of the list
 - animation controller
 	- display hud
 		- x / total frames in animation [total frames in sheet]